1996: When Gympie became the face of national gun debate

 "At the scene of the massacre, the bodies of 20 of the dead, the first of those shot, remained where they were killed, some of them at the tables where they had sat eating their Sunday lunch at the Broad Arrow Cafe,” the lead article read.

-"The shootings sparked renewed calls for gun law reform across the country and prompted the Tasmanian government to move almost immediately to tighten its relatively relaxed firearm legislation," the lead article read.
+"The shootings sparked renewed calls for gun law reform across the country and prompted the Tasmanian government to move almost immediately to tighten its relatively relaxed firearm legislation.

 "Meanwhile, outpourings of grief were dominating all aspects of everyday life in Tasmania.